lord30590/GPT3-Tokenizer/README.md

 GPT3 encoder & decoder tool written in Swift

 ## About
-GPT-2 and GPT-3 use byte pair encoding to turn text into a series of integers to feed into the model.
-This is a Swift implementation of OpenAI's original python encoder/decoder which can be found [here](https://github.com/openai/gpt-2) and based on this Javascript implementation [here](https://github.com/latitudegames/GPT-3-Encoder)

 ## Install with Swift Package Manager

 Add this repository url to Swift Package Manager